traefik/traefik-helm-chart/README.md

 #### Upgrade up to 27.X

-When upgrading on Traefik Proxy v2 version, the command to upgrade to the latest Traefik Proxy v2 CRD is:
+When upgrading on Traefik Proxy v2 version, one need to stay at Traefik Helm Chart v27.x.
+The command to upgrade to the latest Traefik Proxy v2 CRD is:

 ```bash
 kubectl apply --server-side --force-conflicts -k https://github.com/traefik/traefik-helm-chart/traefik/crds/?ref=v27